MDAnwarHossen/CSE_Fundamentals_with_Phitron/README.md

 ## 13-3 What is Stack
 </summary>
-<p>A "stack" is data structure that operates on a last-in, first-out (LIFO) basis.
+<p>A "stack" is a data structure that operates on a last-in, first-out (LIFO) basis.
 It is a collection of elements where elements are added and removed from the same end, known as the "top" of the stack.
 The last element added to the stack will be the first one to be removed.</p>
 <img src = "https://github.com/MDAnwarHossen/CSE_Fundamentals_with_Phitron/blob/main/images/Stack-Data-Structure.png">
-<h5>The functions associated with stack are:</h5>
+<h5>The method functions associated with stack are:</h5>
 <table>
 <tr>
   <th>Function Name</th>